NU-Bioinformatics-MDS/BINF6250S25_apetizerr/README.md

+# DeBrujin Graph Project

-A description of the project
+## Description of the project

+The program constructs a De Brujin

-Pertinent documentation and usage write-up
+## Pertinent documentation and usage write-up

-Pseudocode
-Reflection narrative that describes what went right, what went wrong, what didn't you understand, how it could have been better, and how you could have been better.
-Appendix (AI usage, citations, etc.)
+Python ver.
+3.11
+Package:

 ## Psuedocode
 Required routines